Welcome -

 Other Interesting Articles in Unix / Linux / Ubuntu:

-Write a shell program to concatinate two strings and find the length of the resultent string
+Write a shell program to concatinate two strings and find the length of the resultant string

-Write a shell script to reverse the contents of a file
+Write a shell program to concatenate the contents of 2 files

 Please enter your Comment